unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ## <a name="Definitions" href="#Definitions">Definitions</a>

-**Arrangement** is the term used to describe the relative position of the rectangles that represent keys, either physically or virtually.
-A physical keyboard has a static arrangement while a virtual keyboard may have a dynamic arrangement that changes per language and/or layer.
+**Arrangement:** The relative position of the rectangles that represent keys, either physically or virtually.
+A hardware keyboard has a static arrangement while a touch keyboard may have a dynamic arrangement that changes per language and/or layer.
 While the arrangement of keys on a keyboard may be fixed, the mapping of those keys may vary.

 **Base character:** The character emitted by a particular key when no modifiers are active.
 In ISO terms, this is group 1, level 1.

-**Base map:** A mapping from the positions to the base characters.
-There is only one base map per layout.
-The characters on this map can be output without the use of any modifier keys.
+**Base character:** The character emitted by a particular key when no modifiers are active.
+In ISO 9995-1:2009 terms, this is Group 1, Level 1.

-**Core keys:** also known as “alpha” block.
+**Core keys:** also known as “alphanumeric” section.
 The primary set of key values on a keyboard that are used for typing the target language of the keyboard.
 For example, the three rows of letters on a standard US QWERTY keyboard (QWERTYUIOP, ASDFGHJKL, ZXCVBNM) together with the most significant punctuation keys.
-Usually this equates to the minimal keyset for a language as seen on mobile phone keyboards.
+Usually this equates to the minimal set of keys for a language as seen on mobile phone keyboards.
 Distinguished from the **frame keys**.

 **Dead keys:** These are keys which do not emit normal characters by themselves.
 They are so named because to the user, they may appear to be “dead,” i.e., non-functional.
 However, they do produce a change to the input context.
 For example, in many Latin keyboards hitting the `^` dead-key followed by the `e` key produces `ê`.
 The `^` by itself may be invisible or presented in a special way by the platform.

-**Frame keys:** These are keys which do not emit characters and are outside of the area of the **core keys**.
-These keys include both **modifier** keys, such as Shift or Ctrl, but also include platform specific keys: Fn, IME and layout-switching keys, cursor keys, emoji keys.
+**Frame keys:** These are keys which are outside of the area of the **core keys** and typically do not emit characters.
+These keys include **modifier** keys, such as Shift or Ctrl, but also include platform specific keys: Fn, IME and layout-switching keys, cursor keys, insert emoji keys etc.

 **Hardware keyboard:** an input device which has individual keys that are pressed.
 Each key has a unique identifier and the arrangement doesn't change, even if the mapping of those keys does.
 Also known as a physical keyboard.